MicrosoftDocs/dynamics-365-project-operations/articles/project-management/external -scheduling.md

 ## Functional Limitations

-the following operations are not permitted until a project has been converted:
+The following operations are not permitted on an externally scheduled project:

 ### Project Planning